ro-carlos/qa-automation-project/README.md

 mvn clean test -Dbrowser=firefox
 ```

- 4. Run tests on 5 threads (will open up to 5 browsers, depending on the features file)
+ 4. Run tests on 5 threads in parallel (will open up to 5 browsers, depending on the features file)
 ```sh
 mvn clean verify -DthreadCount=5
 ```